-No sooner than after I pressed the publish button on my last blog post about the 70 count indictment on a Colorado backpage child sex ring did I get notification that backpage has responded to the indictment.
+No sooner than after I pressed the publish button on my last blog post about the 70 count indictment on a Colorado Backpage child sex ring did I get a notification that Backpage has responded to the indictment.
 And just like they did on the Detroit murders, they did so through their legal counsel, Steve Suskin.
 Or as I have dubbed him head legal weasel Slimy McMouthpiece.

 January 31, 2012 Backpage was appalled by the news that criminals in Colorado had so brazenly exploited underaged victims.
 Backpage commends the efforts of Colorado law enforcement in apprehending, arresting and indicting the perpetrators.

 Backpage turned over more than 700 pages of evidence regarding this case to law enforcement in response to a Lakewood Police Department subpoena before the suspects were arrested.
 We have advised the police today that — based on information in the police subpoena — we have determined that the alleged victims were also advertised in 100 different ads on 15 other web sites.
 We doubt that any of these other sites cooperated with the police as promptly or as thoroughly as Backpage did.